bhwanip/email-service/RESTAPI.md

 ### Request

-Suppports only semicolon seperated emails
+For multiple emails, Suppports only semicolon seperated emails

 #### Validations
 * `from` is mandatory.